 Michiel Huisman (Steven Crain), Kate Siegel (Theo Crain), Elizabeth Reaser (Shirley Crain Harris), Henry Thomas (Young Hugh Crain), Carla Gugino (Olivia Crain), Timothy Hutton (Hugh Crain), Oliver Jackson-Cohen (Luke Crain), Victoria Pedretti (Eleanor ‘Nell’ Crain), Lulu Wilson (Young Shirley), McKenna Grace (Young Theo), Julian Hilliard (Young Luke), Paxton Singleton (Young Steven), Violet McGraw (Young Nell), Annabeth Gish (Clara Dudley), Anthony Ruivivar (Kevin Harris), Robert Longstreet (Horace Dudley), Anna Engar (Joey), Samantha Sloyan (Leigh Crain), Levy Tran (Trish Park), Catherine Parker (Poppy Hill), Saidah Arrika Ekulona (Mrs Walker), Selena Anduze (Paige), Russ Tamblyn (Dr Montague), Keith Arthur Bolden (Sheriff Beckley), James Lafferty (Ryan), Elizabeth Becka (Aunt Janet), Olivia Elise Abercrombie (Abigail)

 Moria has been online since 1999 and we have seen many faces and trends come and go during that time.
 One of the worthy pleasures of wading through so much crap comes in discovering new talent and watching it develop.
 Mike Flanagan was one of those I discovered around 2012 with the amazing Absentia (2011), which immediately pegged him as a director to watch out for.
-Flanagan has not disappointed since then with works such as Oculus (2013), Before I Wake (2016), Hush (2016), Ouija: Origin of Evil (2016) and Gerald’s Game (2017).
+Flanagan has not disappointed since then with works such as Oculus (2013), Before I Wake (2016), Hush (2016), Ouija: Origin of Evil (2016), Gerald’s Game (2017) and Doctor Sleep (2019).

 I am always sceptical of a work that seeks to remake a classic – and classics (at least in terms of the horror genre) don’t come better regarded than The Haunting does.
 Every remake is always a fight between updating elements to find a contemporary relevance and staying faithful to the source material – one need look no further than the tv mini-series Picnic at Hanging Rock (2018) that came out five months before The Haunting of Hill House.
 It very similarly took a feature-length film that had been based on a classic book and padded it out with character backstories that came to overtake and render the central events that took place in the original as no more than a footnote to the story that the filmmakers were far more interested in writing.
 Both mini-series could be used as textbook examples – Picnic at Hanging Rock was an object lesson in how not to, while The Haunting of Hill House should be held up as an exemplar of how it can be made to work.